Revou-FSSE-Feb26/milestone-1-Arzy4/README.md

 - New color theme
 - Engaging background color
 - New Portfolio layout
-- Add "SKillS & TOOLS" in About section
+- Add "SKILLS & TOOLS" in About section

 ---